Legal information about Family Violence laws and resources

 If your partner was released and contacts you, or does not follow other conditions, you should call the police.
 Your partner may be arrested, charged with a new crime, and/or kept in custody until the matter goes to court.

 Conditions can be changed by the court at any time during the court process.
 They end when the case is over.
+If your partner is found guilty then the sentence they get may have similar or new conditions they must follow.

 Your partner might try to force or scare you into asking the Crown Attorney (a government lawyer) or the court to change or remove the conditions.
 If your partner threatens you or your children, you should tell the police.
 Your partner can be charged for making this type of threat.